Earthquake Support Subsidy

 Who can't get it

-An employer is not eligible for the Earthquake Support Subsidy if they are:
+You will not be eligible for the Earthquake Support Subsidy if you are:

 - an employer who can continue to operate and/or meet your obligations to pay your employees